top of page

 SMMILE copy (6).png

-The Summer Marine Mammal Intensive Learning Experience (SMMILE) is a 10-day course hosted by the Marine Mammal Research Program (MMRP) from June 2-11, 2023.
-We are excited to invite twelve incoming juniors and seniors from all of the main Hawaiian Islands (Oʻahu, Kauaʻi, Maui, Lānaʻi, Molokaʻi, Hawaiʻi) to participate in this fully funded opportunity!
+The Summer Marine Mammal Intensive Learning Experience (SMMILE) is a 10-day, overnight program hosted by the Marine Mammal Research Program (MMRP) from June 1-10, 2024.
+We are excited to invite twelve incoming juniors and seniors from Hawaiʻi (Oʻahu, Kauaʻi, Maui, Lānaʻi, Molokaʻi, Hawaiʻi) and American Samoa to participate in this fully funded opportunity!
 During SMMILE, participants will live on Moku o Loʻe (Coconut Island) at the Hawaiʻi Institute of Marine Biology.
-Preference will be given to Native Hawaiian, Pacific Islander, and students from other historically marginalized groups as an effort to increase diversity in the field of marine mammal science.
+Priority will be given to Native Hawaiian, Pacific Islander, and students from other historically marginalized groups as an effort to increase diversity in the field of marine mammal science.
+This program is funded for Summer 2024 and 2025 by the National Oceanic and Atmospheric Administration (NOAA) Bay Watershed Education and Training (B-WET) Program.

 Did you ever think that working or talking to a marine biologist was out of your league because you're in high school?
 SMMILE will give you the opportunity to overcome those barriers in a fun, interactive learning environment!